jeanjusten/XClothing_Email/README.md

 <!--Introduction-->
 ## :large_orange_diamond: Introduction
 ### :arrow_forward: Description
+X-Clothing is a html e-mail template designed for studying old inline CSS styles.<br>
+The project uses archaic inline styles within the HTML, as it's meant to serve as a marketing email template that will be sent via email clients.
+This ensures better compatibility across different email providers.<br>

-You can check it out how this project is displayed on a mail box by visiting the [3.1 Mail Box Display](#arrow_forward-mail-box-display) section.
+You can check it out how the content is displayed on a mail box by visiting the [3.1 Mail Box Display](#arrow_forward-mail-box-display) section.

 <!--Patch Notes-->
 ## :large_orange_diamond: Patch Notes